Monday, March 24, 2025

 Thus a MUX Switch makes a direction connection between discrete graphics (dGPU) and the monitor.

-This is why a laptop with a MUX Switch will have 10-15% more graphical performance than laptops without a MUX Switch.
+This is why a laptop with a MUX Switch delivers 10-15% more graphical performance than one without it.

 However…

-You can still get that 10-15% fps increase without a MUX Switch by disabling optimus which is done by using an external monitor.
+You can still achieve a similar 10-15% FPS boost without a MUX Switch by disabling Optimus, which can be done by connecting an external monitor directly to the dedicated GPU output (if the laptop supports it).

 2. Optimus